leonstel/leonstel.github.io/blogs/scrape_the_web1.md

             player = link.getText()

-            # Uses the simple Regex not the complex one (described above why)
+            # Use the simple Regex not the complex one (described above why)
             result = re.search(r"(\w+), (\w+)(.*)", player)

             # If no correctly formatted name found skip this iteration